MiguelAngelBaquero/fastapi/README.md

 ## Setting up the project structure

-Is important to create a new directory called `app/`.
+Create a new directory called `app/`.
 In this path you can put all files realted to the API.

 The `main.py` file is the starting point to import libraries, modules and different utilities.
 You can name your modules whatever you feel like and remember to create an `__init.py__` file everytime you generate a new directory inside the `app/` path.